NOAA-EMC/DA-utils/src/ioda-summary/README.md

-# ioda-dump.x — IODA file summary dumper
+# ioda-summary.x — IODA file summary

 A small utility that reads IODA observation files (HDF5/NetCDF) and writes a formatted ASCII summary.
 It can scan a directory or process an explicit list of files and supports MPI execution.